Wembanyama’s Spurs dethrone Thunder to reach NBA Finals against Knicks

 Of his teammates, Wembanyama added, “They don’t even know how much I love them.
 They are just incredible.
 Everybody stepped up tonight.”

-“Wemby” dominated in his first playoff game seven and was emotional at the finish, laughing and crying and hugging teammates over reaching his first NBA Finals.
+“Wemby” dominated in his first playoff game seven and was emotional at the finish, laughing, crying and hugging teammates over reaching his first NBA Finals.

 “Realising that some part of the childhood dream was going to come true,” the 22-year-old Frenchman said of his reaction.